DETAILED ACTION

 wherein the offloaded traffic was previously offloaded from the CU1 to the CU2 (paragraph 0191 – when performing traffic offloading, CU1 determines that some traffic should be offloaded to CU2 and establishes a redundant path to do so (see Figure 7 and paragraph 0192)).

-transmitting a first message to a CU1 (paragraphs 0214-0215 and Figure 11 – the traffic offloading receptor CU2 can send a traffic offloading release requirement to CU1) or receiving a first message from the CU1 (paragraphs 0214-0215 and Figure 10 – the traffic offloading initiator CU1 can send a traffic offloading release request to CU2), and
+transmitting or receiving a first message, wherein the first message is transmitted to a first Centralized Unit (CU1) (paragraphs 0214-0215 and Figure 11 – the traffic offloading receptor CU2 can send a traffic offloading release requirement to CU1) or the first message is received from the CU1 (paragraphs 0214-0215 and Figure 10 – the traffic offloading initiator CU1 can send a traffic offloading release request to CU2), and

 wherein the first message comprises information indicating that a portion of offloaded traffic is to be returned to the CU1 (paragraph 0191 – when performing traffic offloading, CU1 determines that some traffic should be offloaded to CU2 and establishes a redundant path to do so (see Figure 7 and paragraph 0192); paragraph 0216 – the message for releasing redundant paths identifies addresses or tunnels needing redundant path release), and